 HPV vaccines are available to prevent anogenital warts.
 Anecdotally, these have been reported to result in clearance of non-genital warts in some people.
-New vaccines are under development that may reduce the risk of other types of HPV.
+In New Zealand, 12-year-old girls and boys are vaccinated against 9 strains of HPV.

 What is the outlook for viral warts?

 No treatment is universally effective at eradicating viral warts.
 In children, even without treatment, 50% of warts disappear within 6 months, and 90% are gone in 2 years.
 They are more persistent in adults but they clear up eventually.
 They are likely to recur in patients that are immune suppressed, eg, organ transplant recipients.
 Recurrence is more frequent in tobacco smokers.